arisetyo/arisetyo/README.md

 # Halo!
 Hello!
 Salut! 👋

 I am **Arie M. Prasetyo**, a senior development manager and software engineer.
-My tenure includes Education Horizons (in Australia), GoPlay (GoTo group), & Zenius Education.
+My tenure includes Education Horizons (Perth, Australia), GoPlay (GoTo group), & Zenius Education.
 Currently I am embarking on a new journey, getting back to my roots in consultancy.
 While still doing creative development and learning new technologies on the weekends.

 - 🏢 My responsibilities require me to work a lot with Confluence, JIRA, Notion, LucidChart, spreadsheets, etc. You know, management stuff.
 - But I still love to code!